christo-olivier/modelsmith/README.md

 # Create your custom prompt
 my_prompt = inspect.cleandoc("""
-    You are extracting numbers from user input and combing them into one number.
-    Take into account numbers written as text as well as in numerical format.
+    You are extracting city names from user provided text.
+You are only to extract city names and you should ignore country names or any other entities that are not cities.

     You MUST take the types of the OUTPUT SCHEMA into account and adjust your provided text to fit the required types.